hsc996/EventScape-T3A2-A/README.md

 5. **Mobile Optimisation**:
    * A mobile-first design to ensure smooth event creation and discovery on smartphones.

 ## Expanded Features

 1. **Advanced Customisation**:
    * Drag-and-drop editor for deeper event page personalisation.
-   * Upload custom images or themes for event invites.
+   * Upload custom-made images or themes for event invites.

 2. **Google Calendar Integration**:
    * Sync events to personal calendars using the Google Calendar API.